juban/craft-newsletter/README.md

 > ⚠️ Don’t forget to add `{{ craft.googleRecaptcha.render() }}` in the form view if the Google reCAPTCHA verification is enabled.

-## XHR / ajax form
+## XHR / AJAX form

 Alternatively, you can submit the newsletter form with Javascript.
 This gives you more freedom to provide visual effects to the user and prevents the page from reloading and scrolling to the top of the page.
 The downside is that you need to write the ajax-request.
 Use the example below as a reference, note the required `application/json` header:

 ```javascript
 var data = new FormData();